TheFrenchGhosty/blog.thefrenchghosty.me/content/posts/im-not-invidious.md

 The e-mail continues with "We recently became aware of your product or service, Invidious (“Your Client”), which is being offered at invidious.io." here lies the important part:

 Invidious isn't my "product or service", it isn't "my Client".
-Moreover it isn't "offered at invidious.io" (though, it is unrelated to the premise).
+Moreover it isn't "offered at invidious.io" (though, it is unrelated to the premise of this post).

 Invidious also isn't "me", therefore, I wasn't asked anything.